gh123man/Swigo/README.md

 ### Buffered Channels

-Swigo Channels can be buffered or unbuffered
+Channels in Swift can be buffered or unbuffered

 <table>